Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Introduction

 On the other hand, the high-precision PF and its related quantities, such as free energy and entropy, are significantly important in numerical calculations since it means more effective information.
-For phase transitions no matter within or beyond the Ginzburg-Landau paradigm, an efficient and accurate way to straightforwardly obtain FP would be crucial, because its (high order) derivative reveals potential phase transitions.
-Besides, the precision of entropy can even reveal important intrinsic physics.
+For phase transitions no matter within or beyond the Ginzburg-Landau paradigm, an efficient and accurate way to straightforwardly obtain PF would be crucial, because its (high order) derivative reveals potential phase transitions.
+The thermal entropy also relates to the distinctiveness of many novel condensed matters, such as spin ice~\cite{snyder2001spin,skjaervo2020advances,udagawa2021spin,bramwell2020history,udagawa2021spin,CJHuang2018}, topological order~\cite{jiang2012identifying,castelnovo2012spin,sachdev2018topological,levin2006detecting,yan2021topological,yan2022triangular}, fracton phases~\cite{pretko2020fracton,nandkishore2019fractons,gromov2024colloquium,zhou2022evolution}, etc. Besides, the precision of entropy can even reveal important intrinsic physics.
 In conformal field theory (CFT), the prefactor in front of the sub-leading term of entropy often carries universal information~\cite{Calabrese2008entangle,Fradkin2006entangle,Nussinov2006,Nussinov2009,CASINI2007,JiPRR2019,ji2019categorical,kong2020algebraic,XCWu2020,JRZhao2020,XCWu2021}.
-The thermal entropy also relates to the distinctiveness of many novel condensed matters, such as spin ice~\cite{snyder2001spin,skjaervo2020advances,udagawa2021spin,bramwell2020history,udagawa2021spin}, topological order~\cite{jiang2012identifying,castelnovo2012spin,sachdev2018topological,levin2006detecting,yan2021topological,yan2022triangular}, fracton phases~\cite{pretko2020fracton,nandkishore2019fractons,gromov2024colloquium,zhou2022evolution}, etc. Even a small numerical error may make our concerned quantities deviate a lot because the sub-leading term is much more sensitive than the leading one.
+Even a small numerical error may make our concerned quantities deviate a lot because the sub-leading term is much more sensitive than the leading one.